datastax/nodejs-driver/doc/features/address-resolution/README.md

 infrastructure (both Cassandra nodes and clients) is distributed across multiple Amazon EC2 regions:

-- a client communicating with a Cassandra node in the same EC2 region should use the node’s private IP address (which is less expensive)
+- a client communicating with a Cassandra node in the same EC2 region should use the node’s private IP address (which is less expensive);
-- a client communicating with a node in a different region should use the public IP address
+- a client communicating with a node in a different region should use the public IP address.

 To use this implementation, provide an instance when initializing the `Client` object.